 This website offers information and support for those battling depression along with with some form of substance addiction.

 Financial Support #

 Check if you are eligible for payments from Centrelink - if you are over 22, living away from home, from an Indigenous background or considered 'independent'.

 This website also has tips on saving money long term, student loans and other financial advice.

 The Adelaide Medical Students' Foundation also provides some financial support for those in need.

-If you have any resources that you’d like to see added to this list, get in contact with your AMSS Health and Wellbeing Representatives, Helena and Rachel, at firstname.lastname@example.org!
+If you have any resources that you'd like to see added to this list, get in contact with your AMSS Health and Wellbeing Representatives, Elly and Luke, at firstname.lastname@example.org!